Whether you’re staining a deck, fence, or piece of furniture, knowing how long does it take for a stain to dry is important.

 Stains that are water-based also come in a variety of drying times, so be sure to consult your product’s instructions for more information about how quickly it needs to be set before you move on to the next step.

-Now, let’s take a look at how long does it take for stain to dry using different products.
+Now, let’s take a look at how long it takes for stain to dry using different products.

 |Top||Minwax||2 Hours||Buy On amazon|